EvanGreener/animal-crossing-utility/README.md

 - Gulp is installed globally ('npm install -g gulp'.
 Your local gulp version, in client/ should be < v4.0)

 ## Initial setup
+1. On your local mysql server, crearte a schema called animal_crossing
+2. Then go into api/sql_scrpts and run the ddl and dml scripts (in that order)
+3. Change the api/bin/www.js file and the api/models/db.js file to match the mysql connection configurations of your local server

-1. Open a terminal/cmd window & navigate to the root of this repository
+4. Open a terminal/cmd window & navigate to the root of this repository
-2. cd api/
+5. cd api/
-3. npm install (Install the node modules)
+6. npm install (Install the node modules)
-4. npm start (Start the api server)
+7. npm start (Start the api server)
-5. Open a new terminal/cmd window in the root of this repo
+8. Open a new terminal/cmd window in the root of this repo
-6. cd client/
+9. cd client/
-7. npm install
+10. npm install
-8. npm start (Start the client build)
+11. npm start (Start the client build)
-9. The web page should open automatically
+12. The web page should open automatically